AmgadAshraf96/EKS_Full_React_App/Readme.txt

     In your Jenkins server, create a Username and Password credential to allow Jenkins to push images to Docker Hub.
       Note: The password will be a Personal Access Token generated in Docker Hub.

+Configure GitHub Webhook:

+Add a webhook in your GitHub repository to connect to your Jenkins server.
+You will need to add the IP address of your Jenkins server in the webhook configuration.
+As in the issue named "Trigger token name for multibranch Scan webhook on Jenkins server".